dawn360/Traffic-Sign-Classifier/writeup.md

 ![alt text][grayscale]

-As a last step, I normalized the images by dividing each image by 255 to bring the mean to ~0
+As the last step, I normalized the images by dividing each image by 255 to bring the mean to ~0 The reason to normalize is that in the process of training the network, we're going to multiply (weights) and adding to (biases) these initial inputs in order to get activations that then backpropagate with the gradients to train the model. we'd like in this process for each feature to have a similar range so that gradients don't go out of control.

 I decided to generate additional data because:

-1. the image data distrubution in the test set was not evenly distributed as see in the `label visualization above`. so data was generated for classes with low frequency in the dataset
+1. the image data distribution in the test set was not evenly distributed as seen in the `label visualization above`. so data was generated for classes with low frequency in the dataset
-2. i found that additional data also boosted the accuracy of the model so i generated atleast 1 noisy extra image per test image
+2. I found that additional data also boosted the accuracy of the model so I generated at least 1 noisy extra image per test image

-To add more data to the the data set, I used the following techniques:
+To add more data to the data set, I used the following techniques:

 1. Random scaling
 2. Random warping